Skip to content

 Light Dark

-Running FreeBSD 15.0 on a Headless Linux Host: Cloud-Init, nftables, and 7 Gotchas
+FreeBSD 15.0 on a Headless Linux Host with Cloud-Init and nftables

 - 12 mins

 FreeBSD 15.0-RELEASE ships four qcow2 VM images.
-They look similar, they are NOT interchangeable:
+They look similar, but they are not interchangeable:

 ImageFilesystemCloud-initHeadless-friendly